NuNetwork/documentation/_kb/nu-droid-specifications.md

 ## Application Architecture

 Andreas Schildbach architecture
 The current codebase of NuDroid v3.x is based on the Andreas Schildbach Android Bitcoin wallet version 4.13.
 The Bitcoin wallet is at 4.32 as of June 2015.
-Here is the list of changes made since: https://github.com/schildbach/bitcoin-wallet/compare/v4.13...v4.32.
+[Here](https://github.com/schildbach/bitcoin-wallet/compare/v4.13...v4.32) is the list of changes made since.
+.
 This code may or may not be added in future official versions of NuDroid.
 However users can create their own unofficial builds if they wish.

 NuDroid is a standalone NuBits node with no centralized backend required.
 NuDroid version 3.x has been coded to use the server at svr1.nubitsexplorer.nu.
 In version 4.x the user will be able to select one through an interface and with that NuDroid can be made completely trustless assuming the user runs their own instance of Abe explorer (svr1.nubitsexplorer.nu).